JuliaDataScience/JuliaDataScience/contents/data_vis_makie_recipe.md

 Unlike other libraries that already support a wide set of input formats via recipes, i.e. `Plots.jl`, in `Makie.jl` most of the time we need to pass the raw data to functions.
 However, we can also define our own  `recipe` in  `Makie.jl`.
+A `recipe` is your own custom plotting type command.
+This extension is done just in `Makie.jl`, which means that making a new set of plotting rules for your own types is light, namely, you don't need the complete plotting machinery available to define them.
+This is specially useful if you want to include your own plotting commands in one of your own packages.
+However, in order for them to work you will still need to use one of the backends, i.e., GLMakie.

 As an example we will code a small **full recipe** for a `DataFrame`.
 Please refer to the [documentation](https://makie.juliaplots.org/stable/documentation/recipes/) for more details.

 A Makie `recipe` consist of two parts, a plot `type` name defined via `@recipe` and a custom `plot!(::Makie.plot)` which creates the actual plot via plotting functions already defined.